starvagrant/toh/toh.markdown/road_trip_in_red.md

 Sometime on a Thursday evening two weeks before class, his reorganized home was disrupted by an unknown caller.

-“Is this Jonathon Creed?” the man asked brisquely.
+“Is this Jonathon Creed?” the man asked briskly.

 “You stay in the hospital with that injured trucker, yes?”